maarten-pennings/Lego-Mindstorms/ms4/multitask/iteratorstudy/readme.md

 ### Study 6 - side effect

 Is it useful that a (plain) function has no `return` statement, or only "empty" ones?
-No, because the function does not compute any value.
+Maybe no, because the function does not compute any value.
-But yes, it is useful if the function has side effects.
+But yes, it is useful if the function has _side effects_.
-In the good old days of the Pascal language, the former where called _function_ and the latter _procedues_.
+In the good old days of the Pascal language, functions returning a value were declared as _function_ and functions returning nothing/None/void as  _procedues_.

-The same holds for generators.
+The same usefulness considerations hold for generators.
-The `yield` may be expression-less, but then the generator should have a side-effect.
+The `yield` may be without an expression, but then the generator should have a side-effect.

 ```python
 # Generator that only has side effects